 Whether you’re looking for a new boat, accessories or information about fishing, boating or boating safety, you’ll find it at the boat show in Fort Myers, FL.
 And where better to have it than along the shores of the mighty Caloosahatchee River and within walking distance to the historic downtown River District?

-If you’re interested in attending the boat show in Fort Myers, Royal Shell has a wide variety of vacation rental homes available.
+If you’re interested in attending the boat show in Fort Myers, Royal Shell has a wide variety of Fort Myers vacation rentals available.
 Whether you’re looking for something big or small, we’ve got you covered.
 If you’re interested in spending some time on the water while you’re here, we offer Southwest Florida boat rentals from Port Sanibel Marina.
+Fort Myers also has offshore power boat racing events.
 They even deliver to most waterfront homes in the area.
 And the best part?
 When you stay in a Royal Shell vacation rental, you can take 30% off boat rentals at the marina.